Master'sEducational Psychology

 Curriculum

-The MEd in educational psychology can be taken in its generalized form, a higher education / student affairs track or in a number of customizable tracks based on your interests and career goals.
+The MEd in educational psychology can be taken in its generalized form or in a number of customizable tracks based on your interests and career goals.
 The degree also has a thesis or non-thesis option.

 The non-thesis option requires 33 credit hours of coursework and a written comprehensive examination.